Stainless Steel Liners — Long-Lasting Liners Approved For All Fuels

 Stainless Steel Liner – After

-• Aluminum liners are very limited in that they’re only approved for certain types of gas appliances, not all.
+• Compatible with all fuels.
+Aluminum liners are very limited in that they’re only approved for certain types of gas appliances, not all.
 Stainless steel liners, on the other hand, are approved for use with all fuel types, including gas, wood, oil, and pellet.
 So whether you’re relining the chimney that vents your wood stove, your gas insert, or your oil furnace or boiler, a stainless steel liner can take the heat and byproducts your appliance will throw at it.
+This also make fuel changes down the line a whole lot easier.

-• Aluminum liners are easily damaged during installation, especially if the chimney has an offset or a long run.
+• Stronger and more durable.
+Aluminum liners are easily damaged during installation, especially if the chimney has an offset or a long run.
 Stainless steel liners, on the other hand, are strong, and come in both rigid and flexible forms to accommodate any chimney.

 Obviously, relining with stainless steel has its advantages, and here at Lou Curley’s Chimney Service, we’re proud to reline with the best and most durable UL listed chimney liners available.
 No matter what type of appliance your chimney vents or what type of fuel that appliance burns, we’ll help you select the perfect stainless steel liner for a perfect fit.